My child is staying home sick. Who do I contact?

-If you are interested in joining PTA click and print the form below and return with the $15/person membership fee to the MEMBERSHIP mail box in the PTA bookshelf in the front office.
+If you are interested in joining PTA/MEF click and print the PTA/MEF membership form located under the forms tab and return with the $20/person membership fee to the MEMBERSHIP mail box in the PTA bookshelf in the front office.
 Please make checks payable to Madera PTA, and write “membership” in memo line.
 PTA Membership Form 2015/2016

 What does my membership pay for?

-The portion of the dues that’s allocated for council and state level, goes towards securing adequate laws for the care and protection of children and youth.
+The portion of the dues that is allocated for council and state level, goes towards securing adequate laws for the care and protection of children and youth.

 What is Annual Giving Campaign?

 Annual Giving Campaign (formerly known as Direct Appeal) is our annual fundraising campaign.
-The Madera PTA helps provide a stable long-term source of income to our school, providing approximately $200,000 per year.
+The Annual Giving Campaign helps provide a stable long-term source of income to our school, providing approximately $200,000 per year.

 I paid my membership fee, why do you still ask for more?

-We want 2 things from you.
+We want two things from you.
 Your time and your money.
 Whatever you can give in both.